 The Five Points of Calvinism

-There are two mains camps of theology within Christianity in America today: Arminianism and Calvinism.
+There are two mains camps of theology within Christianity in the world today: Arminianism and Calvinism.
 Calvinism is a system of biblical interpretation taught by John Calvin.
 Calvin lived in France in the 1500’s at the time of Martin Luther who sparked the Reformation.

 The system of Calvinism adheres to a very high view of scripture and seeks to derive its theological formulations based solely on God’s word.
 It focuses on God’s sovereignty, stating that God is able and willing by virtue of his omniscience, omnipresence, and omnipotence, to do whatever He desires with His creation.
 It also maintains that within the Bible are the following teachings: That God, by His sovereign grace predestines people into salvation; that Jesus died only for those predestined; that God regenerates the individual where he is then able and wants to choose God; and that it is impossible for those who are redeemed to lose their salvation.